dannyjknights/terraform-basics/README.md

 Sometimes with our variable names, we need to ensure they are unique.
 Of course it's arguably pretty simple to think of a unique name, but you never know if it will clash with a name someone else has given to a resource.
 Terraform has a `random` provider (https://registry.terraform.io/providers/hashicorp/random/latest) and 8 resources available.
 Personally I like the `random_pet` name 🙂 resource.

-1. To use this provider, the code to add to your `main.tf` file is shown on the registry website, like the below screenshot shows:
+1. To use this provider, the code to add to your `main.tf` file is shown on the registry website when you click 'Use Provider', like the below screenshot shows:

 ![Random Provider](img/random_provider.png)